Hofstra Pride: Basketball

-The men’s basketball team experienced its most successful period in 2000 and 2001, winning back-to-back America East men's basketball tournament titles and making their first appearances in the Division I championship since the 1970s.
+The men's basketball team experienced its most successful years in 2000 and 2001, winning back-to-back America East men's basketball tournament titles and making their first appearances in the Division I championship since the 1970s.
 Jimmy Hall played for the team in 2012–13.
-The team most recently won the 2020 Colonial Athletic Association Championship.
-Speedy Claxton, the star on the 2000 team, was named the head coach in April.
+In 2020, Hofstra defeated Northeastern in the CAA championship by a score of 70-61 to claim their first conference title since departing from the America East.
+Despite punching their ticket to that year's NCAA tournament, the Pride would be unable to compete due to the tournament's cancellation amidst the Covid-19 pandemic.
+Speedy Claxton, the star on the 2000 team, was named the head coach the following year on April 7, 2021.
+Claxton would lead his alma mater back to the NCAA tournament in 2026, where the team would fall to Alabama 90-70 in the first round.

 Baseball

 The Hofstra Pride baseball team represents Hofstra University in NCAA Division I college baseball.
 The team plays its home games at University Field in Hempstead, New York.
 The Pride qualified for its first NCAA Division I baseball tournament in 2022 by winning the CAA baseball tournament.

 Wrestling

 The Hofstra University Pride Wrestling team competes in the Eastern Intercollegiate Wrestling Association in the NCAA Division I Wrestling Championships.

-In 1977, Hofstra wrestler Nick Gallo won the NCAA National Championship in the 126 lb weight class and was a member of the 1976 and 1980 U.S. Olympic Freestyle Wrestling teams, he was also given the title "Most Outstanding Wrestler" in the 1977 NCAA Division I Wrestling Championships.
+In 1977, Hofstra wrestler Nick Gallo won the NCAA National Championship in the 126 lb weight class and was a member of the 1976 and 1980 U.S. Olympic Freestyle Wrestling teams.
+He was also given the title "Most Outstanding Wrestler" in the 1977 NCAA Division I Wrestling Championships.

 Dennis Papadatos is the current head coach.
 The Pride wrestling team competes on campus in the Mack Sports Complex.
-Former Pride wrestler Chris Weidman was a 2-time NCAA Division I All-American (6th in 2006 & 3rd in 2007, both at 197 lb) and is a former UFC Middleweight Champion.
+Former Pride wrestler Chris Weidman was a 2-time NCAA Division I All-American (6th in 2006 & 3rd in 2007, both at 197 lb) and is a prior UFC Middleweight Champion.
 Hofstra can claim 30 All-American honors among 19 wrestlers through 2018.

-Hofstra’s wrestling team was formerly a member of the CAA like all other Pride teams until the CAA ended sponsorship of wrestling in 2013.
+Hofstra's wrestling team was formerly a member of the CAA like all other Pride teams until the CAA ended sponsorship of wrestling in 2013.